Siemens to decide by Monday on controversial Australian coal mine project - EnviroLink Network

-Siemens CEO Joe Kaeser attends a news conference after talks with climate activists in Berlin, Germany, January 10, 2020.
-REUTERS/Hannibal Hanschke

-BERLIN (Reuters) – Engineering giant Siemens (SIEGn.DE) will decide by Monday on its involvement in the development of a controversial Australian coal mine being built by India’s Adani (ADEL.NS), CEO Joe Kaeser said on Friday.
+BERLIN (Reuters) – Engineering giant Siemens will decide by Monday on its involvement in the development of a controversial Australian coal mine being built by India’s Adani, CEO Joe Kaeser said on Friday.

 Speaking after meeting climate activist Luisa Neubauer in Berlin, Kaeser told journalists he had offered her a seat on the supervisory board of the group’s new Siemens Energy division.
 Neubauer did not join the news conference.